-WORLD LITERATURE I: TENTATIVE SCHEDULE: FALL 2024
+WORLD LITERATURE I: TENTATIVE SCHEDULE: SUMMER I 2024

-NOTE: This is a full semester with numerous readings each week.
+NOTE: This is a full semester compressed into five weeks.
 Please be very aware of the dates on each unit!
 You must turn things in when they are due.
 This course does not allow everything to be turned in at the end.
-Also, only ONE late assignment is allowed for extenuating circumstances; see the syllabus for my late work policy!!)
+Also, only ONE late assignment is allowed for extenuating circumstances; (see the syllabus for my late work policy!!)
 When the date ends, the unit will close.
 Most units will run Monday to Sunday at 11:55 p.m.
-The tests will only be open two days, (except the final which is only until 9:00 p.m.); it is your responsibility to keep up with these dates! \\Please Note: This schedule is subject to change dependent on student needs.\\
+The first week will end on Monday June 3, Census day.
+The tests will only be open two days, (except the final which is only until 9:00 p.m.); it is your responsibility to keep up with these dates!